TurtleEngr/gitproj/test/dev-doc/README.md

 "The ESP Package Manager ("EPM") is one solution to this problem.
 Besides its own "portable" distribution format, EPM also supports the generation of several vendor-specific formats.
 This allows you to build software distribution files for almost any operating system \*from the same sources.\*"

-I have used EPM since 3/2000, to build packages for Red Hat, Suse, OSX, and Debian based distributions.
+I have used EPM since 3/2000 to build packages for Red Hat, Suse, OSX, and Debian-based distributions.
 All with this one packaging tool!
 Sure it doesn't support all of the "unique" features offered by each different OS, but it has more than 90% of what is needed, and I didn't have to learn (or code for) all of the nuances of different packagers.
-If you really need a customization that is unique to a particular OS, then use pre and post install scripts to manage the differences.
-My style is to select the needed scripts when the package is built--that keeps the scripts simple and tuned only for that OS.
+If you really need a customization that is unique to a particular OS, then use pre and post-install scripts to manage the differences.
+My style is to select the necessary scripts when the package is built--that keeps the scripts simple and tuned only for that OS.

 # Library functions in git-core/